<< Yesterday

 1972 Paul Owens replaces himself when he introduces Danny Ozark as Philadelphia's new manager.
 After firing Frank Lucchesi, Owens, the team's general manager, took over the managerial reins in July to get a closer look at the last-place Phillies, a team finishing with a 59-97 record.

-1978 After dominating the American League, Yankee lefty Ron Guidry (25-3, 1.74) unanimously wins the league's Cy Young Award.
+1978 After dominating the American League, Yankee lefty Ron Guidry (25-3, 1.74) unanimously wins the circuit’s Cy Young Award.
 'Gator' receives all 28 first-place votes, with Mike Caldwell and Jim Palmer being the runners-up for the prestigious pitching award.

 1982 Doug Rader becomes the twelfth manager in the Rangers' twelve-year history, replacing Darrell Johnson, the term's former third base coach who took over for the dismissed Don Zimmer on an interim basis at the end of July.
 The 38-year-old skipper, who managed the Padres' Triple-A club for the past three years, will compile a 155-200 (.437) record during his two-plus season with Texas.